djgroen/FabFlee/doc/FabFlee.md

 ### Setup tasks for advanced use
 Before running any simulation on a remote supercomputer, you'll need to do the following:
-- Make sure the target remote machine is properly defined in `(FabSim Home)/deploy/machines.yml` (see https://fabsim3.readthedocs.io/en/latest/remotemachineconfig.html#qcg-pilot-job-manager)
+- Make sure the target remote machine is properly defined in `(FabSim3 Home)/deploy/machines.yml` (see https://fabsim3.readthedocs.io/en/latest/remotemachineconfig.html#qcg-pilot-job-manager)
 - Since that, in Flee, some python libraries such as `numpy` will be used for the job execution, in case of nonexistent of those packages, we recommended to install a *_virtualenv_* on the target machine.
 It can be done by running

 For QCG machine: